 "Discrimination" includes conduct that excludes a person from participation in, denies an individual the benefits of, or otherwise subjects an individual to different treatment on the basis of race, color, national origin, religion, sex, disability, age, sexual orientation, military service, gender identity or expression, pregnancy and pregnancy-related medical conditions, or any other classification protected by law.
 Harassing conduct involving these bases can be a form of discrimination.
+Sex discrimination is addressed in a separate policy.

-"Harassment" is defined as unwelcome conduct, whether verbal or physical, that is based on: race, color, national origin, religion, sex, disability, age, sexual orientation, military service, gender identity or expression, pregnancy and pregnancy-related medical conditions.
+"Harassment" is defined as unwelcome conduct, whether verbal or physical, that is based on: race, color, national origin, religion, disability, age, sexual orientation, military service, gender identity or expression, pregnancy and pregnancy-related medical conditions.
 Harassment is prohibited by the North River Collaborative and violates the law.